 With the MSOT degree, graduates will be eligible to sit for the National Board for Certification in Occupational Therapy examination to become a practicing occupational therapist.

 MPH/MSOT joint-degree graduates will fill a significant need locally, nationally and internationally for health care professionals who are trained to address issues of prevention, participation, everyday functional performance, habilitation and quality of life in persons with chronic disease, disability or sociocultural disadvantage.
-Graduates will be prepared to work in a diverse array of settings, including academia, community agencies, government institutions and nonprofit organizations, and to assume leadership roles in public policy, urban planning and advocacy.
-Visit the Occupational Therapy website to learn more.
+Graduates will be prepared to work in a diverse array of settings (including academia, community agencies, government institutions and nonprofit organizations) and to assume leadership roles in public policy, urban planning and advocacy.
+Visit the Program in Occupational Therapy website to learn more.